palmerg/mureil-ga/trunk/README.txt

 The 'simplemureilmaster.py' master does the following calculations on the global values:
 - creates timestep_mins from timestep_hrs and vice-versa
-- computes 'variable_cost_mult' from the length of the data set and 'time_period_yrs', if required values are there.
+- computes 'time_scale_up_mult', to allow extrapolation from the data set length to the set 'time_period_yrs'.
+This is recommended for use with carbon emission calculations.
+- computes 'variable_cost_mult', at present just the same as time_scale_up_mult, but this could have discounting added later.

 See the function 'get_config_spec' in each model's code to see the variables they expect.
 You can run